-The town of Coupeville has issued a moratorium on new water hookups within the town limits.
-Coupeville obtains its water from an infiltration gallery on the former Fort Casey Military Reservation northeast of Crockett Lake.
+The Town of Coupeville currently provides water service to residents within the Coupeville town limits and within a limited service area outside the town.
+Coupeville obtains its water from a wellfield located adjacent to the abandoned infiltration gallery of the former Fort Casey Military Reservation northeast of Crockett Lake.
+Two intown wells provide backup supply during periods of peak demand.
+In the early 1990's the Town issued a moratorium on new water hookups, due to well and distribution system limitations.
+Since 1993 the Town has issued new water hookups within the town limits and continues to improve its supply and distribution system.
 The town also maintains a reservoir with a capacity of roughly 500,000 gallons but only 160,000 gallons can be utilized as an effective water supply.
-Whidbey Island groundwater yields range between 50 to 350 gallons per minute, with most wells yielding less than 100 gallons.
+Whidbey Island groundwater yields range between 50 to 350 gallons per minute, with most wells yielding less than 100 gallons per minute.